nebulousSelection/SpaceBoardGame/README.md

 # ArtemisLiteProject
-This is the shared repo for the CSC7053 Software Engineering project.
+This is a copy of the shared repo for a space-themed boardgame developed for MSc coursework.

 ### Developers:
+- Jonathan Foster
+- Charmagne Casimero
+- Anna Graham
 - Adam Sloan
-- Anna Graham
-- Charmagne Casimero
-- Jonathan Foster